yetanotherco/aligned-layer/docs/0_internal/5_a_whitelist_operators.md

 # Whitelist Operators
 This doc contains a guide on how to Whitelist Operators in Aligned.

-To run the make targets specified in this guide, you must first have the relevant following env vars under `contracts/scripts/.env`:
+To run the make targets specified in this guide, you must first set the following env vars within `./contracts/scripts/.env.<NETWORK>`:
 ```
 RPC_URL=<rpc_url>
 OUTPUT_PATH=<aligned_deployment_output_file_path>